 However, results and experience of using XAI for end-users is currently lacking.
 This has resulted in limited practical knowhow or skill sharing in regards to distilling what can constitute a meaningful explanation to a wide variety of end-users.
 We assume that there have been initiatives that have involved XAI and end-users that are either in its infancy or were not seen as successful.
 As a result the obtained skills and lessons learned have not yet been shared with a wider audience.
 The intention of this workshop is to create a platform to share and understand the best practices to provide an explanation to end users.
 Additionally we examine how these best practices ensure that explainability is included within the research and innovation process of a new AI/ML service.

 Sharing experiences can help evolve the debate of explainability and ensure that best practices are distilled to assist in creating a more explainable AI/ML system.
 The workshop will use creative and participatory methods to engage an interdisciplinary group of participants on how explainability can become a core facilitator for including fairness, transparency and other ethical concerns in the whole design process.

 We invite submissions from researchers and others who are currently working on or have worked on explainability for AI or ML.

 What will happen?
 During our full-day workshop at NordiCHI’20 in Tallinn on the 25th or 26th of October 2020, we ask participants to engage with use cases involving explanations by AI/ML systems and to approach this as unethical as possible.

 Have you always wondered how you can make an explanation as wrong as possible?
 Send in your short paper describing your use case and find out in this creative and malicious workshop.
 We will explore what is needed to make an explanation or interpretation as unethical as possible.

-Deadline: You can submit your short paper here until the 1st of September.
+Deadline: You can submit your short paper via this link below until the

 Please ensure that the use case includes: